Every sofa bought from the Consortium diverts approximately 40kg from going to landfill and saves around 88kg of CO2e.

 This is the impact we make on building wealth in communities and creating a fairer Scotland.

 I started volunteering with the project 6 months ago as I was out of work and spent most days indoors doing nothing, I was feeling low and worthless and I needed something to get out of the slump I was in.
 When the CRNS project started I was involved with the delivery of furniture and white goods.
 Volunteering gave me motivation and a little self-worth.
 A paid position became available cleaning and refurbishing white goods and I was offered the job.
 It was a great opportunity not having worked for a long time, it gave me a boost to my self-confidence and allowed me to feel worthwhile….

-In 2020 the Reuse Consortium provided 6 Local Authorities with 3,700 items of reuse furniture which supported over 1,400 households.
+In 2021-2022 the Reuse Consortium provided 7 Local Authorities and 2 Housing Associations with 5,697 items of reuse furniture which supported 2,665 households.